 Some data may persist in backups.
 For more information see the section of this FAQ on Backups.

 The online surveys service runs over two availability zones in AWS (within the Republic of Ireland) in an active-active high availability configuration using AWS Elastic load balancing.
 In the event of multiple availability failures the online surveys service will be restored into a different AWS region.

 The performance of the service depends on the use of the system and AWS, We monitor the system’s performance routinely and have automated alerts.
 In the event of high traffic, AWS allows us to increase resources quickly to meet demand.

 Online surveys’ data stores are backed up daily.

 Online surveys has a data retention policy that means that backups are only held for three months.
-Backups are stored securely in a Jisc office and replicated to a data centre, both located in the UK.
+Backups are stored securely within the EU.
 After three months the backups are deleted and destroyed.
 Recent backups are also stored for 14 days in AWS S3 storage (within the Republic of Ireland) for fast restore.
 Online surveys enables users to export survey response data in a number of popular formats (see FAQ for details) so that it can be backed up or used with other software.

 Jisc publishes SPF and DMARC policies for the onlinesurveys.ac.uk domain.
 Operators of e-mail systems wishing to improve the reliability and trust of e-mail delivery from online surveys can use these DMARC policies to identify authorized senders for this domain